dongyuxi/dongyuxi.github.io/index.md

 ---
 {% include JB/setup %}

-You will have it if it belongs to you,whereas you don't kvetch for it if it doesn't appear in your life.
+_**You will have it if it belongs to you,whereas you don't kvetch for it if it doesn't appear in your life.**_

 I was born in 1988.

-I come from HeiLongJian, QiQiHar.
+I come from HeiLongJiang, QiQiHar.

 I graduated from Harbin Institute of Technology in 2013.